dxps/java_playground/caffeinate-me/readme.md

 The latest version of Serenity supports Cucumber 5.5.

 ## The caffeinateme project
-The best place to start with Serenity and Cucumber is to clone or download the caffeinateme project on Github ([https://github.com/serenity-bdd/serenity-cucumber-starter](https://github.com/serenity-bdd/serenity-cucumber-starter)).
+The best place to start with Serenity and Cucumber is to clone or download the caffeinateme project on GitHub ([https://github.com/serenity-bdd/serenity-cucumber-starter](https://github.com/serenity-bdd/serenity-cucumber-starter)).
 This project gives you a basic project setup, along with some sample tests and supporting classes.
 There are two versions to choose from.
 The master branch uses a more classic approach, using action classes and lightweight page objects, whereas the **[screenplay](https://github.com/serenity-bdd/serenity-cucumber-starter/tree/screenplay)** branch shows the same sample test implemented using Screenplay.

 ### The project directory structure
 The project has build scripts for both Maven and Gradle, and follows the standard directory structure used in most Serenity projects: